 First and foremost, Liverpool is a very compact city.
 It’s easy to walk between the best attractions and manage to do a lot in just a day.

-Secondly, it is a very pleasant city to spend time in, with the most lovely dock, cozy cafés, trendy restaurants and friendly people.
+Second, it is a very pleasant city to spend time in, with the most lovely dock, cozy cafes, trendy restaurants, and friendly people.

 Liverpool’s foundations date back to 1207 when the industrial revolution turned the Merseyside harbor into a thriving cultural city.

 Something you may not know is that Liverpool is the most popular setting for film in Britain outside of London.
 The city’s architecture and blend of cultural landmarks make it ideal to portray everything from 1940s New York City to Victorian London.
 Liverpool was seen in the Harry Potter spin-off movie Fantastic Beasts and Where to Find Them as well as in Captain America: The First Avenger and Sherlock Holmes.

 Just walking on these cinematic streets while seeing everything from the award-winning The Beatles Story to Liverpool One and the beautiful cathedral makes a day in Liverpool perfect.

 I arrived in Liverpool late on a Thursday night and checked in at Liverpool’s award winning boutique hotel, the 4-star Hope Street Hotel.
 It is located just a short walk from Lime Street Station and main attractions.

 A little bird whispered in my ear that stars like Lady Gaga, Meryl Streep, and Hugh Grant have stayed here.
 And that Liverpool’s football team usually sleeps here the day before a home game.

 Read also: 12 Reasons Why to Visit Birmingham